Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 This updates the product with `id` 2 to reflect the new name and price.

-**Deleting resource:**

 To delete a resource, we use the DELETE method.
 In Minimal APIs, this is done using `MapDelete()`.
 Let’s add a DELETE endpoint to remove an existing product:

 ```cs
 app.MapDelete("/api/products/{id}", (int id) =>